 Myspace

-Reanimated Dead Social Network and Positioned It for Acquisition
+Reanimated a Legacy Social Network and Positioned It for Acquisition

-We rebuilt the platform from the ground up—shuttering legacy Myspace, launching a new mobile app, and creating a platform purpose-built to empower the global creative community.
-As VP of Marketing, I led the end-to-end launch strategy, working with cross-functional teams to craft and execute the marketing plan, advertising campaign, and launch event.
-We forged strategic partnerships and collaborations, and activated over 100 artists and global creators to activate the platform—building advocacy, driving engagement, elevating brand equity, and accelerating platform adoption.
+We rebuilt Myspace from the ground up—sunsetting the legacy experience, launching a new mobile app, and relaunching the platform with a clear purpose: empowering the global creative community.
+As VP of Marketing, I led the end-to-end launch strategy, partnering cross-functionally to shape a content-rich marketing plan, a creator-first advertising campaign, and marquee launch event.

-Anti-Anthem: Myspace’s first-ever TV spot to reintroduce the platform to the creative community, marking the launch of its redesigned and reengineered identity.
+Anti-Anthem.
+Led creative briefings, development, and on-set production for Myspace’s first-ever TV spot—reintroducing the platform to the creative community and launching its redesigned identity.
 Directed by Ryan McGinley.
-Music by The Orwells “Mallrats (La La La).”
+Music: The Orwells, “Mallrats (La La La).”

 Riff Raff